 XGBoost is designed to be memory efficient.
 Usually it can handle problems as long as the data fit into your memory.
 This usually means millions of instances.

-If you are running out of memory, checkout external memory version or distributed version of XGBoost.
+If you are running out of memory, checkout the tutorial page for using distributed training with one of the many frameworks, or the external memory version for using external memory.